Pre Form - On Sticky Header

 Contact (877) 792-5056 for Oversize Permits in New Mexico.

-When shipping oversize and overweight loads to or from New Mexico, permits from the state’s DOT are mandatory.
-Wide Load Shipping is familiar with the oversize and overweight load requirements in New Mexico and will help you acquire the permits on time.
-Below is detailed information about the limits, superloads, and pilot cars.
-Shipping a 1978 CAT 977L crawler dozer
+Wide Load Shipping is familiar with New Mexico’s oversized and overweight load requirements and will help you acquire the permits on time.
+Below is detailed information about the limits, superloads, and more.

 The following are the legal weight and dimensions limits in New Mexico before a load requires trucking permits.